Already have labs? Get a free clinical review Upload now

 2) lifting may trigger fat breakdown signals

 Lipolysis is the breakdown of stored fat into fatty acids that can be used for energy.
-A 2012 review in Nature Reviews Endocrinology explains that skeletal muscle acts like a secretory organ during exercise, releasing signaling molecules that can influence metabolism in other tissues, including fat tissue.
+According to a 2012 review in Nature Reviews Endocrinology, skeletal muscle acts like a secretory organ during exercise, releasing signaling molecules that can influence metabolism in other tissues, including fat tissue.
 This is one reason researchers think resistance training may help support fat loss beyond calories burned during the session.[2]

 This line of evidence is still developing.
 It’s promising, but it’s not a guarantee that every lift session equals major fat loss unless your overall program and nutrition support it.[2]